Search for soft unclustered energy patterns produced in association with a W or Z boson in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties and statistical model

 \section{Systematic uncertainties and statistical model}

 Several uncertainty sources can introduce variations in the signal \nSUEPConstituents distribution.
 Correction factors for electron and muon triggering, identification, and isolation criteria are computed with the ``tag-and-probe'' method~\cite{CMS:2018rym}, with uncertainties of up to 1.5\%, depending on the data-taking year and lepton flavor.
 Uncertainties in the jet energy corrections~\cite{CMS:2016lmd} are propagated through the event selection and account for effects of up to 1 (2)\% for the scale (resolution).
 The \PQb tagging efficiency is corrected separately for light- and heavy-flavor jets, with uncertainties of up to 3\% depending on the data-taking year~\cite{Bols:2020bkb}.
 The PF candidate selection efficiency is varied down by 3\%~\cite{CMS:2023lpp} for models with fully hadronic SUEP decays and 4.5\% for signal models with leptons from SUEP decays to account for the lower tracking efficiency for low-\pt electrons, with a resulting effect of up to 30\% in some \nSUEPConstituents bins.
 The uncertainty in the pileup modeling is assessed by varying the total inelastic $\Pp\Pp$ cross section by 5\%~\cite{CMS:2018mlc}, resulting in an effect of up to 4.5\%.
 Timing shifts in the hardware trigger~\cite{CMS:2020cmk,CMS:2021yvr} can produce losses of data, for which corrections are applied with an associated uncertainty of up to 1.4\%.
 The modeling of initial- and final-state radiation is studied by varying the renormalization scale up and down by a factor of 2, independently for the initial- and final-state emissions, with an overall effect of up to 14\%.
+Uncertainties in the PDFs were found to have effects less than 1\% on the signal distributions in the SR-WH and SR-ZH, so they were not included.
 The uncertainty in the measured integrated luminosity ranges between 1.2 and 2.3\% for different data-taking years~\cite{CMS:2017sdi,CMS-PAS-LUM-17-004,CMS-PAS-LUM-18-002} and is applied as an overall normalization effect of 1.6\%.
 Statistical uncertainties from the limited number of events in the data CRs and the simulated event samples are considered as additional sources of uncertainty, uncorrelated across bins.
-When combining the \WH and \ZH channels, most uncertainty sources are correlated across channels, as they describe effects with common sources in object reconstruction or detector calibration.
-The exceptions are the uncertainties in the lepton trigger efficiencies, the limited size of the simulated samples, and the background estimation, which are obtained from different data sets.